-Ontario Edu Students’ Twitter Chat (@ONedSsChat) was founded by Leigh Cassell in the Spring 2017 to connect K-12 students across Ontario for the purpose of discussing topics related to character education, social justice, and citizenship. #ONedSsChat creates opportunities for students to network with others, gain perspective, build character, explore relationships with new learning partners in a literacy-rich learning environment, experience social media as a powerful platform for learning, and establish a positive digital footprint.
+Ontario Edu Student Twitter Chat (@ONedSsChat) was founded by Leigh Cassell in the Spring 2017 to connect K-12 students across Ontario and empower student voice. #ONedSsChat creates opportunities for students to network with others, gain perspective, build character, explore relationships with new learning partners in a literacy-rich learning environment, experience social media as a powerful platform for learning, and establish a positive digital footprint.

 Provincial Ontario Edu Students’ Chat Team

 My name is Darcie Brohman and I am grade eight student at G.D.C.I in Goderich.
 In my spare time I enjoy traveling and writing.
 I also enjoy playing competitive hockey and many other sports.
 When I grow up I hope to get a hockey scholarship and study humanities and social sciences at university.
 Last year, I did a lot of work in my homeroom around “what the world needs next” and taped, wrote and blogged a number of my feelings and research around different topics.
 For my final project I did a inquiry on women’s rights in Pakistan and organized a staff baking auction at my school, raising money for the Malala Fund.
 I hope to one day join the United Nations, because I believe no matter who you are, what you believe or where you live, we all deserve equality and a voice.
 That is also why I joined ONedSsChat, because I believe all students have the right to a voice in and outside of the classroom. @BrohmanDarcie